raphaelmansuy/tutorials/13_migration_from_haproxy_to_aws_managed_services.md

 ### AWS ALB: The Application Whisperer

-Application Load Balancer is like having a multilingual translator at a international conference—it understands the nuances of HTTP/HTTPS traffic and can make intelligent routing decisions based on content[^1_14][^1_13].
+Application Load Balancer is like having a multilingual translator at a international conference—it understands the nuances of HTTP/HTTPS traffic and can make intelligent routing decisions based on content.

 Let me tell you about a fintech startup I helped migrate.
 They had a complex HAProxy setup routing different API versions to different backend services.
 With HAProxy, they needed intricate ACL rules: